Deportation from the United States: Hart-Celler Era (1965–present)

-The Immigration and Nationality Act of 1965 (also known as the Hart-Celler Act) marked a significant shift in U.S. immigration policy.
+The Immigration and Nationality Act of 1965 (Hart-Celler Act) marked a significant shift in U.S. immigration policy.
 It abolished the national origins quota system and replaced it with a system of preferences based on family relationships and job skills.
-The law, however, also imposed a numerical cap on immigration from the Western Hemisphere for the first time.
-This new restriction, combined with the end of the Bracero Program, led to a dramatic increase in unauthorized migration from Mexico.
+The law also imposed a numerical cap on immigration from the Western Hemisphere for the first time.
+This new restriction, combined with the end of the Bracero Program, led to a dramatic increase in illegal immigration from Mexico.
 Between 1965 and 1985, the INS carried out nearly 13 million expulsions, with voluntary departures accounting for 97 percent of the total.
-This period witnessed the normalization of the deportation machine, with the "revolving door" of apprehension and voluntary departure becoming a constant feature of life for many Mexican migrants.
+Deportation in this period featured a "revolving door" cycle of detention and departure.

 Immigrant rights movement

-In response to the escalating deportations and what they saw as racist and discriminatory enforcement, a new immigrant rights movement emerged in the 1970s.
-Led by grassroots organizations like CASA (Centro de Acción Social Autónomo) and supported by labor unions and the Catholic Church, the movement challenged the deportation machine through a combination of public protest, legal action, and community organizing.
+In response to rising deportations and what they saw as discriminatory enforcement, a new immigrant rights movement emerged in the 1970s.
+Led by organizations like CASA (Centro de Acción Social Autónomo) and supported by labor unions and the Catholic Church, the movement challenged the government by a combination of protest, litigation, and organizing.
 Activists conducted know-your-rights campaigns, distributing pamphlets that advised migrants on how to assert their constitutional rights, such as the right to remain silent and the right to an attorney.
 They also organized demonstrations, picket lines, and legal challenges to contest factory raids and the INS's use of racial profiling.

 A landmark class-action lawsuit, Vallejo v.
 Sureck, filed after a 1978 raid on the Sbicca of California shoe factory, became a focal point of this resistance.
 The legal team, which included Peter Schey and Mark Rosenbaum, argued that the INS's practice of coercing migrants into signing voluntary departure forms without advising them of their rights was unconstitutional.
 The case, which took 14 years to resolve, resulted in a historic settlement in 1992 that required the INS to inform all apprehended individuals of their legal rights, including the right to a deportation hearing and the right to consult a lawyer.